Skip to main content

 Polar Program

-The International Polar Year 2007-2008 was a significant milestone, since when there has been an increasing participation of the national scientific community in the field of polar research.
-The importance of the study of polar regions is based on the variety of information provided, regarding the global climate system and its changes and paleoenvironmental reconstitutions, as well as the knowledge provided in multiple domains such as oceanography, ecology, microbiology, glaciology and space.
-Thus, in addition to the potential that the polar region holds in itself, the specificity of its characteristics lends itself to fundamental analogies for understanding and predicting the dynamics of other environments and planets.
+The International Polar Year 2007-2008 was a significant milestone in the growing participation of the national scientific community in the field of polar research.
+The importance of studying the polar regions is based on the variety of information made possible, regarding the global climate system and its changes and paleoenvironmental reconstructions, as well as the knowledge provided in multiple fields such as oceanography, ecology, microbiology, glaciology and space.
+Thus, in addition to the potential that the polar region holds within itself, the specificity of its characteristics lends itself to analogies that are fundamental for understanding and predicting the dynamics of other environments and planets.

-Portuguese scientists have been developing their activity in the polar regions benefiting from the collaboration of countries with establishments in these areas.
-The autonomy of the national scientific community dedicated to polar research and the good continuity of the work started have revealed the need for its own logistical structure to ensure the sustainability and consolidation of the activity developed there.
-Following the assessment carried out by the national scientific community about the needs inherent to the evolution of polar research, the obligations arising from Portugal's accession to the Antarctic Treaty in January 2010, the specificity of the logistical infrastructures involved, namely technological, and the accentuated international character of the partnerships and entities in which the Portuguese participation is integrated, the creation of the FCT Polar Program in December 2011 responds to the need for a basis for institutional support and monitoring of national research in the polar regions.
+Portuguese scientists have been developing their activities in the polar regions, benefiting from the collaboration of countries with establishments in these areas.
+The autonomy of the national scientific community dedicated to polar research and the good continuity of the work undertaken have shown that it needs its own logistical structure to ensure the sustainability and consolidation of the activity carried out there.
+Following the assessment carried out by the national scientific community on the needs inherent in the evolution of polar research, the obligations arising from Portugal's accession to the Antarctic Treaty in January 2010, the specificity of the logistical infrastructures involved, particularly technological ones, and the strong international nature of the partnerships and entities in which Portuguese participation is integrated, the creation of the FCT Polar Program in December 2011 responds to the need for an institutional support and monitoring base for national research in the polar regions.

-The Polar Program has two scientific advisors: Professor Gonçalo Vieira (University of Lisbon) and Dr. José Xavier (University of Coimbra), in permanent articulation with FCT in the various initiatives in the polar area.
+The Polar Program has two scientific advisors: Professor Gonçalo Vieira (University of Lisbon) and Dr. José Xavier (University of Coimbra), who work closely with the FCT on the various initiatives in the polar area.

 • Organize dissemination and communication actions on Portuguese polar research in Antarctica and the Arctic.